-This National Theatre and Edinburgh International Festival adaptation of Peer Gynt by David Hare was directed by Jonathan Kent.
+This National Theatre and Edinburgh International Festival adaptation of Peter Gynt by David Hare was directed by Jonathan Kent.

 “It’s a collection of vignettes as a man trudges on an existential crisis through his life, trying to find its essential meaning, against the odds of crises, large and small.

 These include a very moving scene as he comforts his dying mother, and surviving both a plane crash and a shipwreck (both events brilliantly staged in Richard Hudson’s sets and Dick Straker’s video design).” –